-In our most recent Wild Wednesday Bake, Kitty led us through a staple Ayurvedic healing dish, Kitchari.
-A gut healing meal designed to nourish and balance all doshas.
+In our most recent Wild Wednesday Bake Kitty led us through a staple Ayurvedic healing dish, Kitchari.
+A gut healing meal designed to nourish and balance all three doshas.

 1½ cups of chopped veggies of your choice (cauliflower, zucchini, broccoli, kale etc)